affinda/affinda-python/docs/samples_python.md

 print(all_reformatted_resumes.as_dict())
 ```

-### createReformattedResume - Uploads a resume for reformatting
+### createReformattedResume - Upload a resume for reformatting

 ```python
 from pathlib import Path